About this course

 Producing for Change I: Introduction to Producing (Year 1)

 This introduction to Producing will include basic and intermediate skills related to being a successful arts and culture producer, training you to either work as an independent producer or work inside a more formal company.
 By the end of this course, students will be prepared to do an Arts Council England application as well as other paperwork associated with producing, with a special focus on Project Planning, Writing Copy and Budgets/Cashflow.
 Assessment for this course will be done via submission of 1 or 2 project applications.

 Producing for Change II: Strategy, Marketing, Social Media, Impact Measurements (Year 2)

 This course focuses on practical producing, preparing students to support full productions from start to finish.
-Drawing on models from both large institutional productions and fringe artists, you’ll learn about overall producing, from strategy, to marketing, to social media engagement to evaluation.
-Assessment for this course will be done via submission of portfolio.
+Drawing on models from both large institutional productions and fringe artists, you’ll learn about overall producing, from strategy to marketing to social media engagement to evaluation.
+Assessment for this course will be done via the submission of a portfolio.

 Producing for Change III: Professional Study and Practice (Year 3)